Real time radioactivity in Madrid

 Interactive charts allow you to filter data, select dates, zoom, and more.
-They are an extraordinary tool for analyzing the data that the Geiger counter generates every few seconds.
+They are an extraordinary tool for analyzing the data generated by the Geiger counter, with the average of the measurements taken, each minute, during the last 24 hours.

 [wpdatachart id = 1]